TraumaTALK: The Invisible Wounds of Childhood Trauma, A Personal, and Professional Perspective

 TraumaTALK: Trauma in the Classroom Part II: Proven Strategies to Help Children Heal

 Trauma’s wounds are not visible to the human eye, and left untreated, they can have chronic health issues which last a lifetime.
 Teachers have the unique opportunity to recognize trauma’s effects in the classroom and help children on a path to healing.
-Through this presentation, which involves small group interactions, participants will be able to: 1) Name three arousal zones for which to measure regulated and disregulated emotional states, 2) Identify three strategies to help children promote an inner sense of safety, 3) Describe three ways to apply these strategies in a classroom setting
+Through this presentation, which involves small group interactions, participants will be able to: 1) Name three avenues for recovery for trauma survivors, 2) Identify three strategies to help children promote an inner sense of safety, 3) Describe three ways to apply these strategies in a classroom setting

 TraumaTALK: An Introspective Look at Trauma and the Need for Self-Care